sjwilliams/scrollstory/README.md

 - 16+ jQueryUI-style events/callbacks for various application state events.
 - Focus and blur event when an individual story becomes active or inactive.
 - Items can be grouped into categories, with event dispatched as categories change.
-- Items filterable by user-specifed tags.
+- Items filterable by user-specified tags.
 - Items aware of their in-viewport status.
-- Programatic animated scroll to any item.
+- Programmatically animated scroll to any item.
 - Throttled scroll events and minimal DOM usage.

 ## Dependencies